DigiBP/digibp-saentis/README.md

 * Moritz Armingeon, [moritz.armingeon@students.fhnw.ch](mailto:moritz.armingeon@students.fhnw.ch)
 * Joël Schmid, [joel.schmid@students.fhnw.ch](mailto:joel.schmid@students.fhnw.ch)

-## Disclaimer
+# Methodology and Approach
-We assume that the reader is familiar with BPMN 2.0.
+Please be aware that the reader should be familiar with BPMN 2.0.
 The processes and their flows are not described or explained in this project.

-## Methodology and approach

-The present project was approached according to the KISS (keep it simple, stupid) principle.
-With the KISS principle, a simple solution can be sought to solve a required problem.
-In addition to the KISS principle, the project team has chosen the agile approach to ensure the development and finalization of the project.
+This project was approached using the KISS (keep it simple, stupid) principle.
+With the KISS principle, a simple solution can be found to solve a complex problem.
+In addition to the KISS principle, the project team has chosen an agile approach to enable a high flexibility during the implementation and further to increase the success rate of the project.

-### Design approach
+## Design Approach
-Already after the first lesson, we could execute the first workflow.
-Although it was not very rich in functionality, it was a valuable experience and thought the group the new technologies.
-First documentation and design plans were drawn, and first tests were executed.
-Every lecture followed this principle: Every lesson in class was one complete iteration or development sprint.
+After the first lesson, we were able to execute the first workflow by running the Camunda BPM Engine on Heroku.
+Although with a limited functionality.
+It was a valuable experience for the group as new technologies were used.
+Furthermore, documentation and design plans were crafted and some tests were conducted.
+We treated every lesson and the following development and adaptions to the product as one sprint.

-### Collaboration
+## Collaboration
-Git version control system was used in order to work collaborative on the project.
-The GitHub platform enabled storage of the development artefacts, documentation and test management.
+Git Version control was used in order to work collaboratively on the project.
+GitHub was used for the versioning of the development increments, as well as to create the technical documentation.

 We work with two Heroku instances and two GitHub Repositories.
-Both GitHub and Heroku pair up between each other.
+GitHub and Heroku can be seamlessly integrated with eachother, allowing a continous delivery of the implemented increment.
 - 1 Camunda / Tomcat: This instance holds the Camunda codebase.
-Camunda be tested locally on the developer's machine and then, after committing, is automatically deployed to Heroku
+Camunda was firstly tested locally on the developer's machine and then  committed.
+Once committed, the repo is automatically deployed on Heroku.
-- 2 Web Form / PHP: This instance contains the web-based components of our solution: The web-form, status page and tableau dashboards.
-After committing, it is also automatically deployed to Heroku
+- 2 Web Form / PHP: This instance contains the web-based components of our solution: The web-form to create new incidents, a status page to check the status of the tickets and an overview using the Tableau dashboards.

-### Testing
+## Testing
-In order to minimalize defects, many functional tests were carried out.
-We created test-cases from an external view (black box) as well as testing every decision path.
-Detected issues were tracked with the Github issue management system.
+In order to minimalize defects, various functional tests were conducted.
+We created test-cases from an external view (black box).
+Furthermore, different decision paths were tested.
+Detected issues were tracked with the [Github issue management](https://github.com/DigiBP/digibp-saentis/issues) as well as with the tasks stored in the README.md file.

-### Project Management
+## Project Management
-Tasks were tracked within this documentation.
-A flat hierarchy without designated project leader was chosen.
+Tasks were tracked within this documentation and assigned to one of the team members.
+For such as small team, no designated project leader was chosen.
+Tasks were taken by the each teammember individually.

-## Incident Process Idea - Process Description (Incident Management Workflow)
+# Process Description (Incident Management)
-This chapter describes the basic idea behind the incident process we have selected.
+The following chapter describes the basic idea behind the incident process we have selected.

-### Process Summary
+## Process Summary
 ![Media Flows](https://github.com/DigiBP/digibp-saentis/blob/master/pics/BigPicture_v2.png)
 We have implemented an incident management process.
-The incident management system is run by a fictional company “Säntis Corporation” and incidents are filed by customer of Säntis – both, external and internal.
-Incident managers working for Säntis work on resolving these issues.
+The incident management system runs for a fictional company called “Säntis Corporation”.
+Incidents are filed out by customer of the company as well as internal staff.
+The company has different incident managers which work on resolving these issues.

-We have three main strategies to open a ticket:
+We have three main options to open a ticket:
-* **e-Mail:** Send an e-Mail to the support address and automatically a process is triggered
+* **e-Mail:** Send an e-Mail to the support address [t700agmb@robot.zapier.com] to automatically create a ticket
-* **Web form:** Fill out the web-form describing the ticket
+* **Web form:** Fill out the [web-form](https://saentisincident-php.herokuapp.com/views/createTicket.php) to create a new incident
-* **Camunda:** Create the issue directly in Camunda.
-For example, issues received by phone can then directly entered Note that these medias are all bound to the process engine by a REST interface and therefore could be easily extended by further channels.
+* **Camunda:** Create the issue directly in [Camunda BPM](https://saentisincident.herokuapp.com/app/welcome/default/).
+For example, an issue received by phone can then directly recoreded.

+Please be aware that all these channels are all using the REST API of Camunda.
+Therefore, further channels can be easiliy added in the future.

-The **communication** with the user is then always by e-Mail.
-In case the incident identified is critical, which concerns a larger user base, a tweet is sent out, in order to quickly inform customers, that Säntis is working on resolving the issue.
-This should reduce the amount of similar issues received.
+The **communication** with the incident creator is done by e-Mail.
+In case the identified incident is critical, the case manager gets informed.
+If the indicent has a impact for different customers a automatic tweet is generated to quickly inform other customers and to prevent the incident managers from further interruptions.
+Consequently, this should reduce the amount of similar issues received.

-Status **report** on the ticket is provided by a reporting suite.
-Two general views are provided: The internal view, for ticket managers and their supervisors, giving an overview for all tickets and a personal view for the customer, where he may consult his ticket status.
+A **status report** of the ticket is provided by a reporting suite.
+Two general views were created: An [internal view](https://saentisincident-php.herokuapp.com/views/ticketDashboard.php), for incident managers and their supervisors, giving an overview of all tickets as well as a [external, personal view](https://saentisincident-php.herokuapp.com/views/ticketStatus.php) for the customer, where he may consult his ticket status.

-### Process Description
+## Process Description

-For this project we have adhered to the ITIL incident management standard.
+We tried to align this process to the ITIL incident management standard.
 We have focused on the following four sub-processes.

-- 1 Incident Creation Process
-- 2 Incident Identification Process (Incident Categorization and Incident prioritization)
-- 3 Incident Resolution Process

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/Incident_Management_ITIL_2.jpg)

-This screenshot shows the ITIL incident management process.
+This screenshot shows the overall process workflow.
 You can see the sub-processes (outlined in red) that we used for our project.

-### Overall Process
+## Overall Process
-The following image shows a simple visualization of our overall process.
+The following figure shows a simple visualization of our overall process.
 This process is divided in four sub processes.
 - Create Issue
 - Issue Identification
 - Issue Diagnosis